White Angle

 3. Rental Purchase Option (RPO): Try Before You Buy

-• Reduces the risk of buying the wrong machine
+• Pros: Reduces the risk of buying the wrong machine, and payments apply toward ownership if you decide to buy.

-• Might cost more than a straight loan if you don’t buy
+• Cons: Might cost more than a straight loan if you don’t buy, and may have shorter terms compared to standard loans.

 4. Manufacturer Financing: Exclusive Rates & Incentives

-This is when the equipment manufacturer (like CASE, Kobelco, or BOMAG) offers financing.
-Think of it like buying straight from the source with some sweet perks.
+One of the best ways to secure financing for construction equipment is through the manufacturers themselves.
+Because they want to see their machines on your job site, they often offer “sweetheart” deals you won’t find at a local big-box bank.
 Many equipment manufacturers offer financing programs with competitive rates, lower interest, and special incentives.
 Financing through a manufacturer can often provide better terms than traditional bank loans, especially on new equipment.

-• Lower or 0% interest rates and financing promotions
+• Pros: Lower or 0% interest rates and financing promotions, simplifies the purchasing process, may include extended warranties and special incentives.

-• Less flexibility compared to independent financing sources
+• Cons: Requires strong business credit and less flexibility compared to independent financing sources.

-We work with many of our manufacturing partners to offer the best financing options for their equipment.
+We work closely with our partners to bring you the best heavy equipment finance rates.
 Check out our promotions to see what financing deals are currently available.

 How to Choose the Best Financing Plan for Your Business